user18130814200115-2/groffscripts/README.md

 Furthermore, any files called `bibliography.in` will be processed by `preconv` and output to `bibliography.groff`

 ### Syntax highlighting
-mom escape sequences are colored as "Todo".
+mom escape sequences are coloured as "Todo".

-Colors are set to tundra, see [nord-tundra](https://github.com/user18130814200115-2/nordtheme_tundra).
+Colours are set to tundra, see [nord-tundra](https://github.com/user18130814200115-2/nordtheme_tundra).

 ### Plugins
 plugins I use are goyo and limelight.